skriegsman/Handwriting-to-Text/README.md

 * ## OpenCV:
   * ### What it is:
+    * OpenCv is a free to use (under a BSD license) library for computer vision.
+It supports C++, Java, and python.
+It provides tools for image processing, recognition, and is used for everything from advanced robotics to deep learning facial recognition.
   * ### Installation:
     * pip install opencv-contrib-python
+    * pip install numpy
   * ### Helpful Links:
     * [OpenCV Tutorial](https://docs.opencv.org/3.4/d8/d4b/tutorial_py_knn_opencv.html)
     * [OpenCV Text Detection Example](https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/)